Al-Ashraf Musa, Emir of Homs: Viceroy of Syria

 While governing Tall Bashir, al-Ashraf secretly established ties with the Mongols who were rapidly gaining strength in the region.
+He encouraged the Mongol invasion of Syria, so that he could be reinstated.
 In 1260 the Mongols, led by Hulagu Khan, sacked Aleppo, forcing an-Nasir into exile.
 Al-Ashraf, who was in Damascus at the time of Aleppo's capture, traveled north to an area near the city to confer with Hulagu before he withdrew the bulk of his forces from Syria.
 With the arrival in Damascus of Kitbuqa, the Nestorian Christian general who oversaw affairs in Syria on behalf of the Mongols, al-Ashraf returned to the city.
 Upon meeting Kitbuqa, al-Ashraf was made the viceroy of Damascus and all of Syria while being reinstated as the autonomous emir of Homs.

 Despite having the official title "sultan" of Syria, al-Ashraf's power was nominal.
 According to Israeli historian Reuven Amitai, the title was given to him so that the Mongols could have a ruler who carried some form of legitimacy and with whom they could consult.
 A testament to this situation was that al-Ashraf was ordered to rule from his principality in Homs instead of Damascus, which normally served as Syria's capital.
 Furthermore, his iqta' (allotment for military service) of 100 horses was the same as that for a battalion commander rather than a general or someone of higher rank.
 From Homs, he led a Mongol-ordered expedition against Hama, ruled by his cousin al-Malik Mansur, who had fled to Egypt, with the order to disable the defences of that city.
 Thus, al-Ashraf oversaw the destruction of Hama's citadel wall and arsenal.
 He also sold off the public library, but refrained from dismantling the city's walls for fear of making Hama susceptible to a Crusader invasion.